Learn how breast reconstruction gives women the opportunity to feel confident again with the help of our board-certified plastic surgeons

 The two broad categories of breast reconstruction are implant-based reconstruction and autologous reconstruction – where your own tissues are used to reconstruct the breast mound.
 Most often, implant reconstruction begins with the placement of a tissue expander to enlarge the tissues on the chest wall slowly over a period of a few months until a permanent saline or silicone implant can be inserted in a secondary procedure.
 In some cases, it is possible to place a small permanent implant in the first procedure.

 During implant-based reconstruction, Acellular Dermal Matrix, which is derived from human or animal tissue, may be used.
 Use of this product facilitates the placement of a permanent implant at the time of mastectomy.
 It can also be used with a tissue expander to speed the expansion process and improve the aesthetic outcome of the reconstruction.
 Some studies indicate these potential advantages may come at the cost of a slightly higher complication rate.
-You should tell your surgeon if you are opposed to the use of this product.
+Tell your surgeon if you are opposed to the use of this product.

 Autologous reconstruction tissue – called a flap – from another part of your body is used to reconstruct the breast mound when a breast implant is not used.
 The tissue is most often taken from the abdomen or the back.
 Other donor options include the buttocks or thighs.
 Flaps can be kept attached to their dominant blood supply and tunneled into position in the chest or they can be disconnected from their native blood supply and attached to other vessels in the chest.
 The latter involves more operative time and a higher risk of total loss of the flap, but it can afford more versatility in the donor location or configuration of the flap.
 When the flap is taken from the abdomen, it will often require repair of the abdominal wall with a synthetic, mesh-like material.
 In general, autologous reconstructions tend to produce a more natural looking breast mound that ages with the patient and may not require as many secondary operations as implant reconstructions.
 It does, however, involve more operative time, longer recovery, and subjects other areas of the body to surgery.